Mission

 Current Challenges

-In 2025 alone, the U.S. has seen over 600 anti-LGBTQIA+ bills introduced, with over 70 already passed into law.
-The vast majority of these bills target transgender rights, including bans on public facilities, education, healthcare, and identification.
+In the past year alone, the U.S. has seen over 600 anti-LGBTQIA+ bills introduced, with over 70 already passed into law.
+The majority of these bills target transgender rights, including restrictions on public facilities and education.

 Choosing Progress